DA: Tossing ex-NFL star's murder conviction seen as reward | WHIZ News

 BOSTON (AP) — Prosecutors have asked a judge to reject a request by attorneys for ex-NFL star Aaron Hernandez to dismiss his murder conviction.

-In court documents filed Monday, prosecutors argue that dismissing the conviction would reward Hernandez for his “conscious, deliberate and voluntary act” of killing semi-professional football player Odin Lloyd.
+In court documents filed Monday, prosecutors argue that dismissing the conviction would reward Hernandez for his “conscious, deliberate and voluntary act” of committing suicide.

 Hernandez was convicted of first-degree murder in Lloyd’s 2013 killing.
-The former New England Patriots tight end died of an apparent suicide in prison last month, five days after being acquitted in a separate double slaying in 2012.
+The former New England Patriots tight end died by suicide in prison last month, five days after being acquitted in a separate double slaying in 2012.

 Last week, his lawyers asked that his murder conviction be vacated under case law in Massachusetts that has held that when a defendant dies before an appeal is decided, the conviction is vacated.
 Hernandez’s appeal hadn’t been heard yet when he hanged himself.

-Note: This story has been corrected to show prosecutors argue that dismissing the conviction would reward Hernandez for committing suicide, not for killing Odin Lloyd.